redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_export.md

 ### Synopsis

-Export all artifacts and metadata from Service Registry instance to specified file
+Export all artifacts and metadata from a Service Registry instance to a specified file

 ```